The Dark Crystal: Age Of Resistance Is Beautiful And Bittersweet

 Credit: Netflix / Jim Henson Company

 The possibility of a sequel to The Dark Crystal floated around for years before Netflix picked up on it.
 Back in 2007, I met the artists behind the puppets for The Dark Crystal at FaerieCon in Philadelphia.
-Brian and Wendy Froud are the unsung heroes behind many of our childhood favorites (they also created the puppets for Labyrinth, and Wendy Froud helped design the original Yoda puppet).
+Brian and Wendy Froud are the unsung heroes behind many of our childhood favorites (they also created the puppets for Labyrinth, and Wendy Froud, one of the people who saved Star Wars by helping design the original Yoda puppet).
 Years ago I asked the Frouds about the rumors of a sequel to The Dark Crystal, and they were not hopeful about it.
 It was a time when the future of all things fantasy looked like CGI.
 Puppet-masters were no longer needed, and the Frouds ended up shut out of the process.
 So when I heard that the Frouds (along with their son Toby, who has long been part of the family business since his stint as the baby in Labyrinth) were an active part of the Netflix series, I was elated.

 The Dark Crystal: Age Of Resistance Owes Its Success To The Frouds And The Cast.